911samuel/authentication/README.md

 ## ➤ Usage

+Usage Instructions:
-1. Install the dependencies using 'npm install'.2.
-Start the development server with 'npm start'.3.
-Navigate to http://localhost:3000 in your browser to see the application.
+1. Install the dependencies using 'npm install'.
+2. Start the development server with 'npm start'.
+3. Navigate to http://localhost:3000 in your browser to see the application.

+Functionality Overview:
+- Login: Allows users to log in to their accounts.
+- Dashboard: Displays user data and statistics.
+- Settings: Provides options to customize user preferences.

+Code Examples:
+// Example code snippet demonstrating usage of a function const fetchData = async () => {
+  // Fetch data from API endpoint const response = await fetch('https://api.example.com/data');
+  const data = await response.json();
+  return data;
+};

+Usage Scenarios:
+- Scenario 1: User logs in and views their dashboard.
+- Scenario 2: User updates their profile settings.